Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: End-to-End TSN Orchestration using LLMs

 \subsection{Simulation-based Performance Evaluation}

 Performance evaluation verifies and validates the generated architecture and configurations.
 In this stage, we refer to simulation-based evaluation using state-of-the-art simulators and frameworks~\cite{rubi_ccnc, rubi_noms}.
-While syntax errors are addressed earlier, this stage focuses on assessing network performance using simulation frameworks such as OMNeT++ and NS-3~\cite{rubi_noms, rubi_ccnc}.
-The LLM produces simulation-ready configuration files (e.g., \texttt{.ned}, \texttt{.ini}) in the previous stage, and in this stage the LLM executes simulations.
-The simulation can be executed by the model or on an external OMNeT++ framework.
+While syntax errors are addressed earlier, this stage focuses on assessing network performance using simulation frameworks such as OMNeT++ and NS-3.
+The LLM produces simulation-ready configuration files (e.g., \texttt{.ned}, \texttt{.ini}) in the previous stage, and in this stage we execute the simulations.
+The simulation can be performed on an external OMNeT++ framework.